Contractors Workers Comp Cost in 2026: Why No Online Number Fits Your Crew

 Manage claims aggressively.
 When an injury does happen, report it immediately, get the employee proper medical care, and work with your carrier on a return-to-work program.
 Small claims that get managed well have much less impact on your EMR than claims that spiral.

 Shop multiple carriers.
 Workers comp rates vary significantly between carriers, even for the same class code and payroll.
 We quote with 30+ carriers to find the best rate every time.
-Use our Contractor Insurance Calculator to get started.
+Use our Contractor Insurance Risk Calculator to get started.
+And pair it with the right general liability insurance for contractors to make sure you're covered on both sides.

 About the Author